-Several of the top name SEO companies had more errors than you could shake a stick at – and these people are supposed to know how to optimize website code.
+Several of the top name SEO companies had more errors than you could shake a stick at – and these people are supposed to know how to optimize a web page.
 Further down on the page were other big name websites, such as the BBC, with just as many errors.

 Horror of Optimization Horrors

 While sharing this information with my programmer and coding specialist, she made a strange comment.
 “You know, that’s something I haven’t thought of, running a site validation.”
 Well, I had the site redesigned shortly before she came on, by a professional designer.
 I just KNEW our site code would be clean and I could continue gloating.

 The first page we ran the W3C Site Validator on had thirty-three errors.
 Thirty-three!
 My programmer informed me that, since she had planned on updating the site anyway, these errors could be quickly solved.
 I took a deep breath and we went on to the next page.
 Seven-eight errors!

 On each consecutive page, error after error was found.
 I had taken so many deep breaths I felt like I was hyperventilating.
 She swore she’d clean it up and, after taking one more deep breath, I left it in her capable hands.